San Francisco Rideshare Accident Lawyers

 - Government Agencies or Contractors — Poor road maintenance, missing signage, or malfunctioning traffic signals could make the city or state liable.

-- Rideshare Passengers — A disruptive or reckless passenger could cause a driver to lose control of the vehicle, contributing to liability for a crash.
+- Rideshare Passengers — A disruptive or reckless passenger could cause a driver to lose control of the vehicle, potentially contributing to liability in the event of a crash.

 Seeking Compensation After A Rideshare Accident

 The severity of your injuries plays a major role in determining the amount of compensation a victim can recover after a rideshare accident.
 More severe injuries like spinal cord damage, traumatic brain injuries, amputations, and permanent disabilities typically result in higher medical costs and longer recovery periods.
-These injuries have a greater impact on your quality of life, often leading to larger settlements or verdicts.
+These injuries have a significant impact on your quality of life and may be able to justify larger settlements or verdicts.

-Our personal injury lawyers in San Francisco can help you recover the following types of damages after a rideshare accident:
+Our personal injury lawyers in San Francisco can help you pursue the following types of damages after a rideshare accident:

 Economic Damages

-These damages cover the tangible costs resulting from the accident.
+These damages cover the tangible costs incurred as a result of the accident.
 They are concrete expenses that you can calculate using bills, receipts, and financial statements.
 Examples include:

 - Medical Expenses — Emergency room visits, surgeries, hospital stays, prescription medications, physical therapy, chiropractic care, and other treatments related to the accident are covered.